 University of Freiburg, Institute for Biology I

-The 23rd DZG (German Zoological Society) Graduate Meeting in Evolutionary Biology will take place in Freiburg in March of 2018.
+The 23rd DZG (German Zoological Society) Graduate Meeting in Evolutionary Biology will take place at the Zoological Institute in Freiburg, in March of 2018.
 While the meeting’s main topic will be „Life History Evolution“, all scholars of evolutionary biology are welcome to discuss their plans and results.
 The meeting is supported by the DZG and the Research Unit FOR2281 So-Long.

 Voice training workshop